 1. What is your role, and how does it contribute to the overall mission at Examinetics?

-3. What projects are you currently working on?
+5. What projects are you working on currently?

 This is business-to-business information intended for EHS (environmental health and safety) professionals and not intended for the final consumer.
 Companies should check the local regulatory status of any claim according to their individual needs, requirements and intended use.